poramapa-p/replication_IFJ2026/README.md

 - `data_month_202506.dta`
 - `daily_epu_202506.dta`

-The following raw Excel files must be downloaded from public sources:
+The raw Excel files must be downloaded from public sources.
+See the URLs provided in Section 2.

-- **New York Fed Survey of Consumer Expectations (SCE)** microdata (2013–latest)
-- **Survey of Professional Forecasters (SPF)** microdata

-URLs are provided in Section 2 below.

 ---